Find a Qualified Attorney Near You

 Eighteen states consider victim wrongdoing as a mitigating factor.
 Victim wrongdoing is when the victim consented to the criminal conduct, caused the crime, etc.

-Under the Federal Rules of Criminal Procedure, before imposing a sentence, the court must allow the defendant's lawyer to speak on behalf of the defendant.
+Under the Federal Rules of Criminal Procedure, before imposing a sentence, the court must allow the defendant’s lawyer to speak on behalf of the defendant.
 The court will address the defendant and ask them if they wish to make a statement on their behalf.
-They will also ask the defendant to present any information in mitigating punishment.
+They will also ask the defendant to present any information to reduce the punishment.
 The prosecutor will also have an opportunity to speak to the court.

 Most state procedural statutes and rules contain similar provisions.
 In many state courts, a victim or a victim’s survivors may also be able to address the court.
 They may recommend leniency or strictness for the sentence.